PET FRIENDLY ADDICTION TREATMENT CENTER

 - Better attitude.
 It is hard not to smile when you look at your pet.
 Our animals are an important source of daily joy.
 They do not judge us or hold grudges.
 Our pets only love us, unconditionally.
 Having our beloved dog or cat snuggled up with us each night in rehab can put us in a much more positive state of mind, and that translates to a better attitude about recovery.

 - Less stress.
-Going off to a treatment center where you know no one and don’t know what to expect is stressful.
+Going off to a treatment centers that allow pets where you know no one and don’t know what to expect is stressful.
 Addiction treatment is difficult.
 It is often emotionally taxing and physically uncomfortable.
 Having your pet along offers a sense of familiarity in otherwise unfamiliar surroundings, and this helps reduce stress.

 - Accountability.
-Bringing your animal along to rehab helps to reinforce the concept of being accountable to someone other than oneself.
+Bringing your animal along to a pet friendly rehab centers helps to reinforce the concept of being accountable to someone other than oneself.
 While in treatment, you will be responsible for the care and wellbeing of your pet.
 By practicing these duties—feeding, cleaning up after, exercising, and grooming the animal—it can help build self-confidence.

 - More social.
 A pet is a bridge to social interactions.
 Being outside with the animal and provide opportunities to strike up conversations and make new friends.
 Others may join you on a walk with the dog, or there may be a play area for several dogs to run around while the pet owners enjoy chatting together.